f1shel/minicloth/README.md

 # minicloth

-This project was as a minimal cloth simulator and implemented:
+This project is a minimal cloth simulator and implements:

 + SIGGRAPH Asia 2013 Paper *Fast Simulation of Mass-Spring Systems*
-+ Newton descent methods with line search
++ Newton descent method with line search
-+ Quasi diagonal descent methods
++ Quasi diagonal descent method

 To build the code, run